The Status and Impact of DOE’s Energy Materials Network (EMN) on Hydrogen Technology

 Sign Up for Updates

-Hydrogen technology is the focus of this study, with an emphasis on material development to support a hydrogen energy infrastructure.
-TMS has assembled an expert study team to examine the status, impact, and future opportunities of hydrogen technology for the Department of Energy’s Energy Materials Network (EMN) and EMN’s four hydrogen-related consortia.
+Hydrogen technology is the focus of this study, with an emphasis on material development to support a clean hydrogen energy economy.
+TMS has assembled an expert study team to examine the status, impact, and future opportunities of hydrogen technology for the Department of Energy’s Energy Materials Network (EMN) and the EMN’s four hydrogen-related consortia.

 The team is leading a 20-month initiative from December 2021 to June 2023.
-The final report will be released at the 2023 Materials Science & Technology Technical Meeting and Exhibition (MS&T23).
+The final report will be released in Spring 2024.

 Planned Milestones